0-62 mph takes just 1.8 seconds. And it can tackle off-road terrain.

 At this stage the project is still at the prototype stage, but it has a lot of potential.
 Shown in a new video as a working prototype demonstrating the technology, Xing Mobility describes the Miss R as the "first electric supercar with both on-road and off-road capabilities."

 An off-road setting allows it to tackle rough terrain with a changeable tire and fender set and an increased ride height.
 Powering the Miss R is an electric powertrain developed in-house producing 1,341-horsepower.
 Xing Mobility claims this setup propels the car to 62 mph in just 1.8 seconds, beating the Tesla Roadster, and on to 124 mph in just 5.1 seconds.
+Granted, it's only a tenth of a second quicker off the line than the Tesla Roadster, but it's all about bragging rights.
+The prototype car being shown off at AutoTronics Taipei this week, alongside an exposed version of the battery pack.

 According to Xing Mobility, the battery pack features immersive cooling with 4,116 cells and 98 modules, and is said to be one of the highest power-density EV battery packs on the market.
 Interestingly, Xing Mobility isn't only planning to apply the technology to supercars.
 Apparently, the company is also working on a 3.5-ton truck with a similar setup to rival the Tesla Semi dubbed - wait for it - "Mr. T".
 CEO and co-founder Royce YC Hong promises that, "Miss R is not just a toy to have fun in, but it is also a platform from which Xing Mobility are able to innovate advanced electric vehicle technologies."
 Whether any of these projects become a reality, of course, remains to be seen, as very few Tesla challengers have managed to get past the prototype stage so far.